16 Types of Pothos You Will Love to Grow

 Scientific name: Epipremnum aureum ‘Emerald’

-This softness in appearance makes Emeralds so sought-after for any gardener and even more than other pothos varieties.
+This softness in appearance makes Emeralds so sought-after for any gardener, even more so than other pothos varieties.

 Harlequin Pothos